s-lindahl/Song_Sparrow/README.md

 # Song_Sparrow
 Song Sparrow Song Frequency Study for Senior Project.
 Statisitical analysis performed in R

-This project was completed in May of 2022 while I was in my senior year at California State Polytechnic University, Humboldt
+This project was completed independently in May of 2022 while I was in my senior year at California State Polytechnic University, Humboldt

+The R script performs a spearman rank correlation test and plots the data onto a graph that follows the Journal of Wildlife Management publication guidelines.
+The python script was created to generate a map of the dectected song sparrow locations between the two study areas.
+Please download the CSVs and adjust your pathing to read the CSVs in R as needed.
+If you'd like to use the map generator for your own project you will need to modify the code to suit your needs.
+I have also included my research poster if you'd like to take a look at it.
+Enjoy!

 # ABSTRACT